 No one likes choking and coughing every time they smoke, that’s why we’re dedicated to spreading the information you need to learn how to inhale properly – using these techniques will help you cough less and get higher on each hit!

-The first thing we need to talk about is diaphragmatic breathing.
+When smoking joints, spliffs, or blunts, it is essential that you draw the smoke into your mouth prior to inhaling into your lungs.
+Doing so helps the rolled cannabis burn more evenly and provides a smoother, more enjoyable hit.
+The process is similar to smoking a cigar – use your cheeks to draw the smoke into your mouth first.
+But before that, the first thing we need to talk about is diaphragmatic breathing.
 Also known as belly breathing or deep breathing, the technique is intended to help you use the diaphragm correctly when inhaling and exhaling.

 Your diaphragm is the often-ignored but ultra-important muscle that sits below your lungs, expanding and contracting them to draw in and expel air.
 Most people vastly under-use this vital organ!
 Using diaphragmatic breathing will help you establish a more controlled breathing process and develop muscle memory to maintain it more quickly.